glumia/glumia-blog-files/content/blog/random-thoughts-on-software-engineering-and-science.md

 Maybe I'll write about them in the future.

 And you?
 What do you think?
-If you have anything to say reach out to me through my email or on Twitter, I love to talk about that kind of stuff.
+If you have anything to say reach out to me through my email, I love to talk about that kind of stuff.

 ---